sweetcode-com/frank/README.md

 # fs-rank

-get web ranks for the websites in a Freemius account
+Get web ranks for the websites in a Freemius account